d1msk1y/facerec-aws/README.md

 ## 3. Deployment and Operation Overview

-The deployment process is highly streamlined to meet the requirement for full automation (Gütestufe 3 for Automation):
+The deployment process is highly streamlined to meet the requirement for full automation:

 1.  **Preparation:** Clone this Git repository.
 2.  **Provisioning:** Execute the single `Init.sh` script.
 This script uses the AWS CLI to create the S3 buckets, configure IAM roles, deploy the Lambda function code (written in TypeScript/Node.js), and set up the S3 trigger and permissions.